TEAP (EAP Teacher Training) Online Courses | 2020

 An Introductory Teacher Training Programme: Teaching of English for Academic Purposes (TEAP)

-Mode of Attendance: Part-time online (May or August)
+Mode of Attendance: Part-time online (May, August and November)

 Who is the programme for?